Wednesday, April 19, 2023

 The April 2023 hybrid solar eclipse's immediate successor occurs Tuesday, April 30, 2041, as the first of Saros solar series 129's sequence of nine total solar eclipses and as 53 in the cycle's lineup of 80 solar eclipses.
 Greatest eclipse for the April 2041 total solar eclipse takes place at 11:52:21 TD.
 Coordinates of 9.6 South, 12.2 East, place the April 2041 total solar eclipse's greatest eclipse in the southeastern Pacific Ocean, west of Sangano Beach in northwestern Angola's Parque Nacional da Quissama (Kissama National Park).

 Partial solar eclipse of Saturday, Feb.
-21, 2528, will close Saros solar series 129’s lineup of 80 solar eclipses: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus, via NASA Eclipse Web Site
+21, 2528, will close Saros solar series 129’s lineup of 80 solar eclipses: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus," via NASA Eclipse Web Site

 Acknowledgment